Why Collect Supreme Court Justices?

 Like every other institution of government, the autopen has lurked in the background on occasion, but while available for all Justices, not all use it and those that use it do so not all of the time.
 As a rule, when an Associate Justice or Chief Justice has not wished to use a machine, at least you could expect an authentic signature.
 I am not aware of any instance where a secretary or clerk signed correspondence for a sitting Justice using the Justice’s name.

 Regarding value, prices can range from the thousands perhaps for an Alfred Moore or for a few of the other scarce jurists mentioned, down to approximately $20 for signatures of others.
-The least expensive would include, to name a few, Tom Clark, Owen Roberts, Stanley Reed and a few current and recent members of the Court.
+The least expensive would include, to name a few, Tom Clark, Owen Roberts, Stanley Reed and a few recent members of the Court.
 Autographs (cut signatures on up) of a majority of those who now serve or have served on the Court can be found for under $60 apiece.
 Some may be had for the price of a postage stamp, a nice letter, and a self-addressed stamped return envelope!

 If you do not have a burning desire (or the resources to match said desire) to join in the quest for Alfred Moore or the other scarcer and therefore more expensive Justices, one should put together a fine set of the Chiefs (only 17, 6 also having served as Associate Justices), or perhaps just a nice set of the “Greats”, the Court during the Civil War, the “Jewish Justices”, or whatever grouping one might create.